dohyunkim/flowaround/README.md

 # flowaround

-A LaTeX package for typesetting a paragraph whose text flows around an image (or any other) box.
+A LaTeX package for typesetting a paragraph (or more) whose text flows around an image (or any other) box.

 ## Usage

-In preamble:
+In the preamble:
 ```
 \usepackage{flowaround}
 ```